-The project “Connecting Spaces” began in May 2014 with a workshop in Sukhum.
-Initiated by Dagmar Reichert and supported by Adgur Dzidzaria and Maria Magdalena Z’Graggen, twentytwo young artists from Basel and Sukhum worked together for two weeks, developing sketches for own works.
+The project Connecting Spaces started in May 2014 with a workshop in Sukhum/i.
+Initiated by Dagmar Reichert and supported by Adgur Dzidzaria and Maria Madalena Z’Graggen, 24 young artists from Basel and Sukhum/i worked together for two weeks and developed ideas for their work.

 Ausstellungsraum Klingental Basel

 Hochschule für Gestaltung und Kunst Basel (hgk)